-The Role Of The Appraisal Review Board Members
+The Role of the Appraisal Review Board Members

 The appraisal review board (ARB) is the judicial part of the system.
 The ARB is a separate body from the appraisal office and serves a different function.
 It hears and resolves disputes over appraisal matters.
 This is a very broad and important responsibility, but the ARB must be sensitive to its legal and practical limits.
 First, the ARB only has authority over matters submitted to it.
 The ARB has no role in the day-to-day operations of the appraisal office or in appraising property.